Dr Koichi Yonezawa

 Research interests

-Koichi Yonezawa specializes in food retailing, food manufacturing, quantitative marketing, and empirical industrial organization.
-His research provides policy and managerial insights by analyzing consumer choices in food retail markets, quantifying vertical supply chain relationships, and exploring strategies for consumer packaged goods manufacturing and retailing.
-His work has been published in journals such as the Journal of Retailing, the American Journal of Agricultural Economics, and the European Review of Agricultural Economics.
+Koichi Yonezawa specializes in retailing, marketing analytics, and empirical industrial organization.
+His research provides managerial and policy insights by analyzing consumer choice behavior, quantifying vertical relationships within supply chains, and examining strategic interactions in consumer packaged goods (CPG) manufacturing and retailing.
+His work has been published in journals including the Journal of Retailing, American Journal of Agricultural Economics, and Review of Industrial Organization.

 Publications